porglezomp/feedburst/README.md

 - `@ every # day(s)`: Wait at least # days since you last read the comic.
 - `@ ignore url /pattern/`: Don't include comics that have `pattern` in the URL (also `ignore title`).
 - `@ keep title /pattern/`: Only include comics that have `pattern` in the title (also `keep url`).
+- `@ open all`: Open every new comic, not just the earliest.
+This is useful for some tumblr comics that don't have forward/backward buttons on individual pages.

 For more features, [see the advanced config section](#advanced-config).